ewfx/aidhp-dating-dataset/README.md

 ## 🏗️ Tech Stack
 - 🔹 Frontend: No time to build it (JIRAS smh)
-- 🔹 Backend: Python, pandas, scikit, numpy
+- 🔹 Backend: Python, pandas, scikit, NumPy
 - 🔹 Database: Not required as small dataset
 - 🔹 Other: OpenAI API, K means clustering, Sentiment Analysis